Alga-weyni/alga-app/replit.md

 # Alga

 ## Overview
-Alga is a full-stack web application for the Ethiopian property rental market, connecting property owners with travelers.
+Alga (አልጋ - "bed" in Amharic) is a full-stack web application for the Ethiopian property rental market, connecting property owners with travelers.
 It offers diverse accommodations, emphasizing local culture, safety, and multi-city support across Ethiopia.
 The platform provides a secure, culturally immersive rental experience through host/property verification, varied payment options, and role-based access for guests, hosts, operators, and administrators.
 Alga aims to be the leading platform for Ethiopian hospitality, fostering unique cultural immersion and economic opportunities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.